juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

   - IP address

 ### Sticky Sessions (Session Affinity)
 - Request coming from client is always redirected to the same instance based on a cookie.
-After the cookie experies, the request coming from the same user might be redirected to another instance.
+After the cookie expires, the request coming from the same user might be redirected to another instance.
 - <b>Only supported by CLB & ALB</b>
 - Used to ensure the user doesn't lose his session data, like login or cart info, while navigating between web pages.
 - <b>Stickiness may cause load imbalance</b>